vtex/faststore/docs/how-to-create-banner-search.md

 To add the banner query you will need to shadow the `@vtex/gatsby-theme-store/templates/search.browser.tsx` file:

 1. Inside the source folder of your store project, create a file with this path `src/@vtex/gatsby-theme-store/templates/search.browser.tsx`
-2. After, add the following snippet of query on your search page query:
+2. Then, add the following query snippet on your search page query:

 ```tsx
 // src/@vtex/gatsby-theme-store/templates/search.browser.tsx